 Cerro Chato is–or rather was–a volcano long before Arenal.
 Arenal is a young volcano, only a few thousand years old.
 Cerro Chato on the other hand is tens of thousands of years old and has long been extinct.
 What once was a pit of fire and sulfur is now a chilly pool of water teeming with life.
 To get there you climb through pasture land, then up through forest and into a cloud forest before finally making a very steep descent to the lagoon.

 Update June 2017: As of this writing Cerro Chato is now closed to access on both faces.
-It is unclear if it will re-open as part of the National Parks system, private ownership, or what the future is.
+It is unclear if it will re-open in the future as part of the National Parks system.
+Cerro Chato falls within Arenal Volcano National Park and the previous trails were cut and operated without the approval of the National Park Service.
+As a result they decided to close the trails that were being operated illegally.
+The Parks Service has warned against following tour operators that advertise Cerro Chato hikes who have now been accessing the trails illegally.
 This will be further updated as more information is available.
+Below is a description of the old hike for archival purposes.

 The hike itself is strenuous.
 The weather will dictate the challenges you face.
 On a rainy day the mud makes the lower mountain slippery and difficult.
 The first time I went I was wearing a cheap pair of sandals; I ended up hiking barefoot most of the lower mountain, and remember stepping in knee deep mud after a particularly rainy week preceding a hike.
 The first half of the hike is entirely exposed, so on a sunny day the sun will beat down on you until you get to the relief of the shade where the jungle begins.